bitz-chauhan/boombike-lr-model/README.md

 ## Contact
-Created by [@bitz-chauhan] - feel free to contact me!
+Created by Shubham & Bhuika